 A Tale of Tragedy and Triumph

-Cash’s usual pre-fame narrative unfolds throughout the film.
-Viewers learn about his brother Jack’s tragic passing, his Air Force stint in West Germany and his first wife, Vivian Liberto (played by Ginnifer Goodwin).
-The screenplay, co-written by Mangold and Gill Dennis, is derived from Cash’s autobiography from the ’70s, Man in Black: His Own Story in His Own Words, and 1997’s Cash: The Autobiography.
-By basing the film on Cash’s own words, it taught a broader audience about country music history.
+The country music legend's usual pre-fame narrative unfolds throughout the film.
+Viewers learn about his older brother Jack's tragic passing, his Air Force stint in West Germany, and his first wife, Vivian Liberto (played by Ginnifer Goodwin).
+The screenplay, co-written by Mangold and Gill Dennis, is derived from Cash's autobiography from the '70s, Man in Black: His Own Story in His Own Words, and 1997's Cash: The Autobiography.
+By basing the film on Cash's own words, it taught a broader audience about country music history.

 The Nashville music legend's rise involves enough depressing twists to be a Red Sovine song.
 It's a story of both love for a member of the legendary Carter Family and, in its darkest moments, addiction.
 The up-and-down story ends with Cash rejuvenated by entertaining the prisoners at Folsom and engaged to June.

 What's a music-based film without good songs?
 Just as Sissy Spacek stepped up her game in Coal Miner's Daughter, Phoenix and Witherspoon sang in character.
 Established singers played the film's other legends.
 Shooter Jennings portrayed his father Waylon Jennings—a role he should consider reprising in future biopics.
 In addition, Jenny Lewis collaborator Johnathan Rice played Roy Orbison, Tyler Hilton impersonated Elvis Presley and country singer Waylon Payne killed it as Jerry Lee Lewis.
 They provided covers of their characters' signature songs, guiding viewers through a musical timeline.

 A Talented Cast